 At this time, the Belgians and the British reached the conclusion that the French were beaten, and that the Allied armies in the pocket on the Franco-Belgian frontier would be destroyed unless something radical was undertaken.
 Having lost confidence in their allies, the British decided that the survival of the BEF was the most important matter they should plan.

-Churchill’s scheme wholly ignored the fact that the Belgians could not withdraw to the Yser, and that there was little chance of any of the Cavalry Corps joining in the attack.
+Churchill’s scheme wholly ignored the fact that the Belgians could not withdraw to the Yser, and that there was little chance of any of the Corps de Cavalerie joining in the attack.

 The plan for the Belgian withdrawal was sound, for the Yser river covered Dunkirk to the east and south, while the La Bassée Canal covered it from the west.
 The ring of the Yser also dramatically shortened the Belgian operational area.
 Such a move would have abandoned Passchendaele and Ypres and would have certainly meant the capture of Ostend, and further reduced the area of free Belgian territory.
 It would also have resulted in the loss of all Belgian ports, such as Ostend and Zeebrugge, to the east of the Yser.